xtendui/xtendui/src/gatsby/markdown/components/animation/index.md

 animation: 'xt-filler-y 1500ms infinite',
 ```

-## Defaults
+## Base Styles

-You can **opt out** some animations behaviour:
+Add to the `body` the class `xt-body` to have this features:

-* **Flash of Unstyled Content (FOUC)**: Xtend UI **automatically disables page load duration** for animation and transition until javascript is loaded, add `body.xt-nojs-fouc` to disable this behaviour.
+* **Flash of Unstyled Content (FOUC)**, **automatically disables page load duration** for animation and transition until javascript is loaded.
+You can disable this feature with `xt-optout-fouc` and keep others `xt-body` features.

-* **Initial component animations**: Xtend UI **automatically disables duration** for animation and transition on `initial` class used in components init and reinit, add `body.xt-nojs-initial` to disable this behaviour.
+* **Initial component animations**, **automatically disables duration** for animation and transition on `initial` class used in components init and reinit.
+You can disable this feature with `xt-optout-initial` and keep others `xt-body` features.

-* **Prefers Reduced Motion**: Xtend UI **automatically disables duration** for css animation and transition when the the user has activated "Prefers Reduced Motion", add `body.xt-nojs-prm` to disable this behaviour.
+* **Prefers Reduced Motion**, **automatically disables duration** for css animation and transition when the the user has activated "Prefers Reduced Motion".
+You can disable this feature with `xt-optout-prm` and keep others `xt-body` features.

+## Javascript

-* **Prefers Reduced Motion**: Xtend UI **can set up instant gsap animation and instant interactivity, and increase automatic time** when the the user has activated "Prefers Reduced Motion", use this script:
+* **Prefers Reduced Motion**, **can set up instant gsap animation and instant interactivity, and increase automatic time** when the the user has activated "Prefers Reduced Motion", use this script:

 ```js
 /* animation */